ashvardanian/SimSIMD/README.md

 dist = simsimd.cosine(batch1, batch2)
 ```

-If either batch has more than one vector, the other batch must have one or same number of vectors.
+If either batch has more than one vector, the other batch must have one or the same number of vectors.
 If it contains just one, the value is broadcasted.

 ### All Pairwise Distances